Help Wanted Nights

-Help Wanted Nights is the fourth album by the Omaha-based band The Good Life, released on September 11, 2007 on Saddle Creek Records.
+Help Wanted Nights is the fourth album by the Omaha-based band The Good Life, released on September 11, 2007, on Saddle Creek Records.
 Currently, frontman Tim Kasher has moved to Los Angeles and has written a screenplay entitled Help Wanted Nights.
 He has stated that the screenplay acts as a 'counterpart' to the album:

 I tried to have the songs be less storytelling, and less narrative...since I was writing this fictionalized counterpart to this thing, I kind of liked the idea of writing songs to [exist] more as ideas that complement something else that was written.
 I tried to focus less on narrative and more on those big ideas.

-In regards to the content of the album, Kasher reveals that the new album involves:
+In regard to the content of the album, Kasher reveals that the new album involves:

 "Roughly a week in a bar in a small town where a stranger's car breaks down...so, he fraternizes with the regulars, getting too wrapped up in their sordid lives.
 Something like that."